 Not black to white.
 There are no genders.
 Not man to woman.
 There is no age.
 Not young to old.
 There are no infirmities.
 Not short to tall.
 Or handsome to homely.
 Just thought to thought.
 Idea to idea.
 Uninfluenced by the rest of it.
 There are only minds.
 Only minds.
 What is this place?
 This place?
 Utopia?
 No. No. The Internet.
 The Internet.
-The Internet.

-MCI represents utopia as a community fostering the unfettered interchange of ideas; a place where nothing will constrict its citizens.
+The Internet.36 where nothing will constrict its citizens.
 Its ad insinuates that the Internet might be mistaken for utopia and that its networking can thus convey the customer to a utopian realm.